GUMC Teaching Academy for the Health Sciences

 The greatest strength of a Community of Practice learning model is its peer-to-peer faculty development approach.
 Faculty can enter at any level of expertise and participate, as time and interest allow.
 Our model is one of inclusiveness.
 The Academy is there to support our community of practice by promoting & enabling professional growth; providing services to membership; communicating opportunities and engaging participation in those opportunities; and assessing and planning for the future.

-Applications for Associate, Protege, and Principal (Full) Members are accepted year round.
-In-person and virtual workshops and individul consultations are available in an ongoing basis.
+Applications for Associate, Protege, and Principal (Full) Members are accepted year-round.
+In-person and virtual workshops and individual consultations are available in an ongoing basis.

 Wenger-Treyner, E, & Wenger-Treyner, B. Communities of practice: A brief introduction.
 Retrieved from http://wenger-trayner.com/wp-content/uploads/2015/04/07-Brief-introduction-to-communities-of-practice.pdf.

 Current Membership – GUMC Teaching Academy for the Health Sciences